wkandek/kubernetes-dev-cluster/Readme.md

 ## Variable Definitions

-*KUBETOKEN
-REQUIRED: Populate this variable by generating a token from another kubernetes cluster by running the following command in Minikube VM':
+`KUBETOKEN`Generate a unique token from the Minikube VM using the following command:

 ```console
 $ kubectl token generate token
 04ff0b.e57e683ec69b2587
 ```

 `CPU`
 Default is 1.
 Recommend at least 2 if the system has the resources.